svalinn/DAGMC/doc/usersguide/get_install.rst

 HDF5
 ======

-Debian users may conveniently install the latest HDF5 release with the command:
+Debian linux users may conveniently install the latest HDF5 release with the command:
 ::
     prompt%> sudo apt-get install hdf5-dev

-Fedora users can do likewise with this command:
+Redhat linux users can do likewise with this command:
 ::
     prompt%> sudo yum install hdf5-dev

-The HDF5 tarball can also be downloaded from the HDF5 `website <http://www.hdfgroup.org/HDF5/release/obtain5.html>`_.
-On a Linux machine the wget command may be used to get the most recent release, which is currently hdf5-1.8.13:
+Otherwise, the HDF5 tarball can also be downloaded from the HDF5 `website <http://www.hdfgroup.org/HDF5/release/obtain5.html>`_.
 ::
     prompt%> wget \
     http://www.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8.13/src/hdf5-1.8.13.tar.gz